The Dangers Of Alcohol Abuse

 - Nearly 17 million people in the U.S. have a serious problem with alcohol; about 3 million seek help.
 Overall, 76 percent of American adults drink alcohol.

 - The average lifespan of an alcoholic drinker is 10 to 12 years shorter than that of a moderate drinker.

 - Women are more susceptible than men to alcohol’s effects, putting them at a higher risk of victimization, rape and violence.

 - Drinking alcohol while pregnant can cause low birth weight and intrauterine growth retardation, which increase the risk of infection, feeding problems and long-term developmental issues.

-Alcohol is the No. 1 drug of choice for American teens, with abusers 7.5 times more likely to use illicit drugs.
+Alcohol is the No. 1 drug of choice for American teens, especially underage college freshman, with alcohol abuse being 7.5 times more than the abuse of illicit drugs.
 Alcohol-related vehicle crashes are the top cause of death for teens in the U.S. Teen in-store alcohol purchases consist of 47.7 percent beer, 39.7 percent wine and 12.6 percent hard liquor.

-Binge, heavy and current drinking within a one-month period is higher for males than females ages 12 to 20.
+Binge drinking, heavy and current drinking, within a one-month period is higher for males than females ages 12 to 20.
 Twenty-one percent of the males binge drank, 7 percent drank heavily and 28 percent said they currently drank.
 Sixteen percent of the females binge-drink, 4 percent drank heavily and 27 percent currently drank.